Frasenk/CS_Map/README.md

 # CS_Map
 Mapka do ceesa

-How to start develop a map:
+How to start contributing to a map:

-1.Download from Steam CS:GO SDK (Library/tools)
+1. Download CS:GO SDK (Library/tools) from Steam

-2.Download .vmf file
+2. Download .vmf file via `git clone`

-3.Open CS:GO SDK
+3. Open CS:GO SDK

-4.Open .vmf file
+4. Open .vmf file in copied directory.

-Pelna instrukcja:
+Source and how to start:

 https://www.worldofleveldesign.com/categories/cat-csgo.php